justengel/resource_man/README.rst

 The *resource_man* library includes a QIcon and QPixmap class to use registered resources.
 This QIcon and QPixmap can take in binary data as the first argument to create the icon.
-This QIcon and QPixmap can also take the registered identifier.
+This QIcon and QPixmap can also take the registered alias.
 This library uses *QtPy* to support PySide or PyQt.